 All these applications of asbestos within locomotives exposed workers of many kinds to asbestos on a daily basis, making railroad work particularly deadly in regards to asbestos exposure.
 These workers included:

 - Train yardsmen

 - Train builders

-Research conducted over the past two decades shows that railway workers have a considerably higher chance than the general population of developing diseases associated with asbestos exposure – asbestosis, lung cancer, and mesothelioma lung cancer being the big three – and just as the first statistic on this page points to the lethality of asbestos for individuals within the railroad industry, there are other sources that claim that locomotives using asbestos insulation were still in use by the late 1990s.
-Given the long incubation and dormancy period required for mesothelioma lung cancer, there remains a very good possibility that many thousands of mesothelioma cases have yet to emerge for those who have worked within the railroading system of America.
+Research conducted over the past two decades shows that railroad workers have a considerably higher chance than the general population of developing diseases associated with asbestos exposure including asbestosis, lung cancer, and mesothelioma.
+Given the long latency period of asbestos-related diseases, there remains a very good possibility that thousands of mesothelioma cases have yet to emerge for those who worked within the railroad system of America.

 Railroad Worker Asbestos Exposure Resources

 - Mesothelioma and Women: The Truth Behind Take-Home Exposure